 These three video games represent the Primal Story, the tension of survival.
 It is fundamental to most video games and reflect the struggle of human life.

 I want to sign off this post by reminding you that video games are much broader than the Primal Story that dominates it.
 Greater narrative storytelling is available when the video game allows time for it.
-‘Walking simulators’ grant periods of contemplation and opportunities to fill in the blanks because the player is restricted to ‘thin play’ of minimal challenge so that the contemplative and empathetic experience is not interrupted.
+‘Walking simulators’ grant periods of contemplation and opportunities to fill in the blanks because the player is restricted to the ‘thin play‘ of minimal challenges thus allowing contemplative/empathetic experience to not be interrupted.
 When you are busy doing things in a game, puzzle, or sport you don’t have time to be empathetic or contemplative.

 This becomes a reflection of real-life.
-Just like how modern society allows us freedom to engage in literature as we are freed from the chores of building shelter, growing food, and protection, our privilege to play video games means we have time to expand perspectives through walking simulators and Interactive Fiction.
-A privilege that is built on primal needs being met.
+Our modern society allows us freedom to engage in literature and the arts as we are freed from the chores of building shelter, growing food, and protection.
+This has lead to a privilege to play video games and pursue other imaginative endeavors including being contemplative and empathetic.
 Thus I deplore the arrogance we see in some art and literature societies that dismisses the existence of the Primal Story.
+Those sophisticated activities exist because base needs are met.

-Video games can provide both base and meaningful stories, ranging from a simple arcade game to an emotionally complex walking simulator.
-All should be celebrated in its diversity.
-After all, video games are a virtual playground and all playgrounds not only provide a place to play but contain within them a sacred function that is to be cherished.
+Video games can provide both base and sophisticated stories, ranging from a simple arcade game to an emotionally complex walking simulator.
+All should be celebrated as it demonstrates a wonderful diversity to the industry.
+The playfulness and diversity found in these virtual playgrounds also contains a sacred function that is captured beautifully by Joseph Campbell.

 I think a good way to conceive of sacred space is as a playground.
 If what you’re doing seems like play, you are in it.